genomewalker/refine-contigs/README.md

 - Identify groups of contigs that share a certain amount of sequence identity and coverage
 - Find overlapping regions for each contig supported by other contigs and extract the longest one.
 Keep the leftover parts of the contigs if they are longer than a certain threshold
 - Remove redundancy of the overlapping fragments by sequence clustering
-- Add the new contig set to the originasl set of contigs without hits in the all-vs-all comparison
+- Add the new contig set to the original set of contigs without hits in the all-vs-all comparison
 - Remove redundancy by sequence clustering

 ![assets/images/refineC-wf.png](assets/images/refineC-wf.png#center)

 # Installation

-We recommend to have [**conda**](https://docs.conda.io/en/latest/) installed to manage the virtual environments
+We recommend having [**conda**](https://docs.conda.io/en/latest/) installed to manage the virtual environments

 ### Using pip

-First we create a conda virtual environment with:
+First, we create a conda virtual environment with:

 ```bash
 wget https://raw.githubusercontent.com/genomewalker/refine-contigs/master/environment.yml